NitzanLevi8/Listify/README.md

 # 📋 LISTIFY

 This project was developed as part of the **"Advanced Mobile Development for iOS"** course.
-The project was created by **Nofar Schlossberg** and **Nitzan Levi**.
+The project was created by **Nofar Shlosberg** and **Nitzan Levi**.
 We chose to develop a shopping list app named **LISTIFY**, which helps users easily manage and synchronize their shopping lists across devices.

 ---